ssbucarlos/smash-ultimate-blender/README.md

 1. Click the green Code button and select Download ZIP.
 Don't unzip the file.
 2. Install the .ZIP in Blender under Edit > Preferences > Addons > Install.
 3. Make sure the addon is enabled by searching for "Smash Ultimate".
-4. After installing the plugin in blender, in the 3D Viewport pull up the Sidebar (Hotkey is 'N'), and look for the new 'Ultimate' tab in the Sidebar
+4. After installing the plugin in blender, in the 3D Viewport pull up the Sidebar (Hotkey is 'N'), and look for the new 'Ultimate' tab in the Sidebar. **If the addon panel doesn't show up, make sure you are in object mode!**
 ![image](https://user-images.githubusercontent.com/77519735/131579719-3bf859ac-40ad-4661-8b4c-0d0d0e34da8a.png)

 ## System Requirements